-There are good theoretical reasons to suspect that the typical reactions to OSAinducing stimuli might vary across cultures.
-In many ways, in a cultural context in which one is importantly interdependent with others, such as in much of East Asia, the view of self that matters more is how others view the individual, rather than how the individual views him or herself.
-To the extent that East Asians are more likely to attend to how their self appears to others, it follows that they should more habitually be in a state of OSA compared with North Americans.
-That is, the ways that East Asians conceive of themselves should be influenced by the ways that they think others conceive of themselves (Cohen et al., in press; Heine, 2005).
+There are good theoretical reasons to suspect that the typical reactions to OSA-inducing stimuli might vary across cultures.
+In many ways, in a cultural context in which one is interdependent with others in important ways, such as in much of East Asia, the view of self that matters more is how others view the individual, rather than how the individual views himself or herself.
+To the extent that East Asians are more likely to attend to how they appear to others, it follows that they should more habitually be in a state of OSA compared with North Americans.
+That is, the ways that East Asians conceive of themselves should be influenced by the ways that they think others conceive of them (Cohen et al., 2007; Heine, 2005).
 If this is the case, East Asians should be less influenced than North Americans by stimuli that enhance OSA, such as mirrors or video cameras.
 This would be expected to the extent that their default way of thinking of themselves already is shaped by their imagined perspective of others.

-We were able to find two studies which explored the effects of OSA on selfratings in Japan.
-In neither of these, did the Japanese data replicate the Western pattern of effects of increased self-discrepancies when a camera was directed towards them (Mizuta, 1986, 1987), although these null results were not considered in terms of potential cultural influences.
+We were able to find two studies that explored the effects of OSA on self-ratings in Japan.
+In neither of these did the Japanese data replicate the Western pattern of effects of increased self-discrepancies when a camera was directed toward them (Mizuta, 1986, 1987), although these null results were not considered in terms of potential cultural influences.
 These findings are consistent with our predictions.

-We conducted two studies to investigate whether the presence of mirrors lead to the same consequences for Japanese as they do for North Americans.
-We hypothesize that although North Americans should respond to the presence of mirrors in the ways that have been found in past research, the presence of a mirror should have little impact on the responses of Japanese.
+We conducted two studies to investigate whether the presence of mirrors led to the same consequences for Japanese as they do for North Americans.
+We hypothesized that although North Americans should respond to the presence of mirrors in the ways that have been found in past research, the presence of a mirror should have little impact on the responses of Japanese.

-Study 1
+STUDY 1